Arlanda Express: History

 The Arlanda Line and the Arlanda Express started operations on 25 November 1999.
 After the construction was completed, the ownership of the infrastructure was transferred to A-Banan Projekt.
 However, A-Train is responsible for paying for all maintenance and operating costs of the line.
 In 2004, A-Train was bought by Macquarie Group, who paid SEK 70 million for the company, in addition to taking over debt worth SEK 330 million.

 In 2004, the Swedish National Audit Office criticized the process of building and financing the Arlanda Line, and stated that the State had taken more financial risk than the Riksdag had been informed about.
 It also criticized the Government for giving additional financial support to A-Train in the form of guarantees without informing the Riksdag, and having an unclear management strategy.
 It also commented that the traffic forecasts during planning were incorrect.
 The original plans showed an economic benefit of SEK 4 billion.
 However, because A-Train is free to set its ticket prices as it wishes, the high prices resulted in too few passengers taking the Arlanda Line for it to be of economic benefit to the Swedish community, and the line failed to maximise its economic impact through reduced road congestion and emissions.

 In a motion passed by the Riksdag on the 7 October 2008, the Arlanda Line Agreement was unanimously criticized and characterized as the "worst possible agreement Arlanda could have".
 A-Train is free to set whatever fees its sees fit on the line, both regarding their own ticket prices on the Arlanda Express and what fees it charges other train operators.
 This framework had resulted in a significant rise in ticket prices and results in a low levels of public transport use for ground transportation to the airport.

 The Swedish State holds an option to purchase the traffic rights from A-Train in 2010, which would eliminate the fees and allow other operators to run directly from the airport to the city center.
 As of 2008, the train had a 9% market share for employees and a 25% market share for passengers traveling to the airport.
 Commentators and politicians have stated that the business model results in a low utilization of the line because of the high ticket prices, which has caused the airport to not reach its targeted emission goals.

 The CEO of A-Train, Per Thorstensson, stated that it would be a waste of tax payers' money to purchase the line in 2010, as the state would receive the line free of charge in 2040.
 Originally A-Train was required to accumulate capital of SEK 600 million before it could pay dividends, but this was changed to SEK 150 million in 2008, after an agreement was made with Arlandabanan Infrastructure.

 In 2014, Macquarie sold A-Train to STC Pooled Fund, Sunsuper, and the State Administration of Foreign Exchange.

+In 2025, Swedish investment firm EQT was announced to have acquired A-Train.